-Samer Abou-Houssein: There are unfortunately still many challenges in terms of quality and safety.
-Substandard material is still circulating in the market, and adulteration is still a factor, as well as issues with origin and traceability.
-We routinely conduct high-performance liquid chromotagraphy analyses on material obtained from the market and, unfortunately, we still see occasions of adulterated chondroitin sulphate (CS) being used by various manufacturers.
+Samer Abou-Houssein: Unfortunately, there are still many challenges in terms of quality and safety.
+Substandard material continues to circulate in the market and adulteration remains a factor, as well as issues with origin and traceability.
+We routinely conduct analyses on materials and products obtained from the market, and unfortunately, we see too many occasions of adulterated chondroitin sulphate (CS) being used by various supplement manufacturers.

-We have experienced a clear shift in the attitude of buyers and manufacturers, and the ever-increasing focus on consumer health and safety is changing the market for the better.
-We believe the best way to overcome these challenges is not necessarily by more regulation.
-They can rather be tackled by a better enforcement of rules, better control of goods and documentation at entry points, and industry self-regulation.
-The worst supplement makers, for instance, buy material that is suspiciously low in price, yet do not conduct sufficient - if any - testing on the material when they receive it.
+We have experienced a shift in the attitude of buyers and manufacturers, and the increasing focus on consumer health and safety is changing the market for the better.
+We believe the best way to overcome these challenges is not necessarily by more regulation, but by a better enforcement of rules, better control of goods and documentation at entry points, and industry self-regulation.
+The worst supplement makers, for instance, buy material that is suspiciously low in price, yet they do not conduct sufficient - if any - testing on the material when they receive it.

-From a financial standpoint, new regulations are expensive in terms of compliance; we see that very clearly in the narrowing price gap between imported and domestic material.
-Manufacturing in a high-tech and automated factory like ours is, today, no more expensive than a labour-intensive, low-tech production.
+From a financial standpoint, new regulations are expensive in terms of compliance, and we see this very clearly in the narrowing price gap between imported and domestic material.
+Manufacturing in a high-tech and automated factory like ours is, today, no more expensive than a labourintensive production.

-We manufacture according to a very comprehensive quality management system and consider traceability to be a vital component of our supply chain process.
-We spend considerable time and effort communicating to the market that quality cannot be ensured by product analysis alone: GMPs and the use of appropriate biological raw material are just as crucial.
+We manufacture according to a very comprehensive quality management system and consider traceability a vital component of our supply chain process.
+We spend considerable time and effort communicating to the market that quality cannot be ensured by product analysis alone - GMPs and the use of appropriate biological raw material are just as crucial.

-In order to minimise any health risks, we use strictly controlled raw material that is regulated under EU byproduct regulation.
-The focus on traceability allows us to be able to respond rapidly to any nonconformance or recalls, which is critical in protecting the health and well-being of consumers, and, in so doing, our business and brand image.
+In order to minimise any health risks, we use strictly controlled raw material that is regulated under the EU by product and food regulation.
+The focus on traceability allows us to be able to respond rapidly to any nonconformance or recalls, which is critical to protecting the health and well-being of consumers, and - in so doing - our business and brand image.

-Being persistent in communicating the importance of sourcing safe and legal products has really paid off, not only from a moral or legal point of view, but also from a financial point of view.
+Being persistent in communicating the importance of sourcing safe and legal products has paid off, not only from a moral and legal point of view, but also from a financial one.

 We understand that fierce competition and budget constraints may pressure or tempt anyone sourcing ingredients to choose heavily discounted products with poor documentation.
-However, the consequences are simply too severe for a business, as well as the safety and well-being of consumers, for it to ever be worth the risk.
+However, the consequences are simply too severe for a business, and the risk to the health and well-being of the consumers is too high.